In yet another stunning example of the ineptness of Canada’s Firearms Act comes a news report out of Winnipeg, Manitoba.

 That’s all reserved for law-abiding gun owners who applied for and were granted firearms licenses, aka government permission slips, to own firearms.

-Jeremy is charged with the following, in connection with his getting shot:
+He is charged with the following, in connection with his getting shot:

 – Breach of Probation